ktonon/two-medium-model/README.md

 local wave speed, so the shear motion does not simply ride on top of the compression cycle—it is redirected and amplified differently depending on their relative phase.
-This kind of nonlinear coupling is well known in many physical systems: in acoustics, fluid membranes, elastic solids, and microscale swimmers ("squirmers"), a ±90° phase shift between expansion and shear produces opposite net flows even when the underlying motions are identical in energy.
+This kind of nonlinear coupling is well known in many physical systems: in acoustics, fluid membranes, and elastic solids [@10.1098/rstl.1884.0002; @Riley2001; @LandauElasticity], a ±90° phase shift between expansion and shear produces opposite net flows even when the underlying motions are identical in energy.
 By analogy, a confined standing wave in the LCM can naturally adopt two stable phase-locked configurations: one where compression and shear reinforce outward motion of the surrounding medium, and another where they reinforce inward draw.
 These opposite dynamical tendencies are a familiar outcome of nonlinear wave–boundary interactions and provide a simple physical rationale for the electron–positron push/pull pair.

 The torsional component of the wave does not participate in the push–pull asymmetry, but it plays a crucial geometric role in shaping